Radiologic Technology (DMI)

 Establishes a basic knowledge of atomic structure and terminology.
 Presents the nature and characteristics of radiation, x-ray production and the fundamentals of photon interactions with matter.
 Establishes a knowledge base in factors that govern the image production process.
 Imparts an understanding of the components, principles and operation of digital imaging systems found in diagnostic radiology.
 Includes factors that impact image acquisition, display, archiving and retrieval are discussed.
 Lecture: 2 credits (30 contact hours).
 Laboratory: 1 credit (30 contact hours).

-Pre-requisite: MAT 150 or higher level quantitative reasoning course.
+Pre-requisite: Admission to the Radiography Program AND MAT 150 or higher-level quantitative reasoning course.

 Attributes: Technical